epfl-ada/ada-2023-project-jellyfish401/README.md

 ## Organization within the team

-- Blanche: Data story and website
+- Blanche: Datastory and website

-- Colin: Data story and website
+- Colin: Datastory and website

 - Francisco: Regression analysis